Effective mass theorems with Bloch modes crossings: Introduction

-Finally, some appendices are devoted to technical elements that we use in the proofs of this paper: special features of the Bloch decomposition in dimension~1 (Appendix~\ref{sec:1d}), properties of the Bloch modes at a crossing (Appendix~\ref{app:crossings}), elements of matrix-valued pseudo-differential calculus, in particular with low regularity (Appendix~\ref{app:pseudo}), two scale pseudodifferential calculus (Appendix~\ref{app:twomic}).
+Finally, some appendices are devoted to technical elements that we use in the proofs of this paper: special features of the Bloch decomposition in dimension~1 (Appendix~\ref{sec:1d}), properties of the Bloch energies at a crossing (Appendix~\ref{app:crossings}), elements of matrix-valued pseudo-differential calculus, in particular with low regularity (Appendix~\ref{app:pseudo}), two scale pseudodifferential calculus (Appendix~\ref{app:twomic}) and various remarks above well-prepared data (Appendix~\ref{app:wpdata}).

+\textbf{Acknowledgement. }VC was supported by grant 2017/13865-0, São Paulo Research Foundation (FAPESP).
+FM is supported by grant MTM2017-85934-C3-3-P, MINECO, Spain.
+CFK and FM are grateful to the Technische Universit\"at M\"unchen and especially Professors Caroline Lasser and Simone Warzel for their hospitality during the redaction of this article and to the National Science Foundation under Grant No. DMS-1440140 while they were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the fall 2019 semester.
+Finally, the authors thank the anonymous referees for their careful reading and their remarks that have greatly contributed to ameliorate our manuscript.